ALE – Train Drivers‘ Unions of Europe

-ALE’s constituent member unions are responsible for organising some 65,000 train drivers.
+ALE’s constituent member unions are responsible for organising more than 45,000 train drivers.

-ALE is a professional organisation, which represents their social and economical interests throughout European railways.
+ALE is a professional organisation, which represents their social and economical interests throughout the european railways.

-Since 2014 the Board of Management consists of the following executive officers:
+Since 2022 the Executive Presidency consists of the following executive officers:

 Juan Jesús García Fraile